john-science/wanderlust/README.md

 # wanderlust

-> It's about the journey, not the destination.
+> It's the journey, not the destination.

 This game is, essentially, a hiking simulator.
 There will never be orcs to slay or laser gun battles.
 It is not meant to be exciting or fast-paced.
 Generally, unless things are going very badly, life is slower outdoors and the game should reflect that.